‘Teej’ festival of Nepal

-Teej is one and only the festivals that are celebrated by all the Nepali Hindu women all across the world which is also named as ‘Hartalika Teej’.
-It is celebrated in monsoon season primarily by girls and women’s by singing songs, dancing, dressing up with henna colored hands and feet, wearing red ,green or yellow clothes, jewelry and many more.
+Teej festival of Nepal is the only festival that is celebrated by Nepali Hindu women all across the world which is also named ‘Hartalika Teej’.
+It is celebrated in monsoon season primarily by girls and women by singing songs, dancing, dressing up with henna-colored hands and feet, wearing red, green, or yellow clothes, jewelry, and many more.
 Teej is dedicated to goddess Parvati and her reunion with lord Shiva when lord Shiva accept goddess Parvati as his wife.
 Goddess Parvati is also known as Teej Mata.

-Teej festival is celebrated for wellbeing of spouse, children and purification of one’s body and soul.
-This festivals contains three days long celebration which combines sumptuous feasts as well as rigid fasting.
-It is celebrated for the long life of her husband as well as long term relationship between them in the present and the life to come.
-The folk music, dances and women’s with red clothes add more flavor to traditional values of teej.
-Most of the Nepali Hindu women sing, dance in the street and also visit the temples in fasting mood.
+Teej festival is celebrated for the well-being of spouses, and children and the purification of one’s body and soul.
+This festival contains three days long celebration which combines sumptuous feasts as well as rigid fasting.
+It is celebrated for the long life of her husband as well as the long-term relationship between them in the present and the life to come.
+The folk music, dances, and women with red clothes add more flavor to the traditional values of teej.
+Most of the Nepali Hindu women sing, dance in the street, and also visit the temples in a fasting mood.

 Day One